 OMB Resource Management Office Review:

 Prior to final consideration by the Board, a proposed commitment of TMF funds must be submitted for preliminary OMB Resource Management Office (RMO) review, including the reimbursement plan.
-With GSA facilitation, the requesting agency must demonstrate their anticipated ability to reimburse from within base resources (subject to the availability of out-year appropriations), including the Treasury account number(s) from which reimbursement will be derived, the planned reimbursement schedule and amount, specific identification of offsets or reductions to base resources as applicable, and planned out-year budget impacts.
+With GSA facilitation, the requesting agency must demonstrate their anticipated ability to fully reimburse or make partial or minimal reimbursement from within base resources (subject to the availability of out-year appropriations), including the Treasury account number(s) from which reimbursement will be derived, the planned reimbursement schedule and amount, specific identification of offsets or reductions to base resources as applicable, and planned out-year budget impacts.
 All reimbursements must be incorporated into the base of out-year budget submissions.
 Agencies may not plan to repay the TMF by requesting a topline increase in agency funding.

 In addition to RMO consultation on all projects that go before the Board for final consideration, GSA and the receiving agency must obtain RMO concurrence before the execution of any funds transfer.
 Following OMB concurrence, GSA must bring any changes in the project plan or schedule to OMB’s attention at least 15 calendar days before a planned transfer.
 From that point forward, consistent with appropriations law, any material changes to the reimbursement terms must be reviewed by the RMO.